Deep Neural Networks and Brain Alignment: Brain Encoding and Decoding (Survey): Brain Encoding

-\textbf{Disentangling the Syntax and Semantics}: The representations of transformer models like BERT, GPT-2 have been shown to linearly map onto brain activity during language comprehension.
-Several studies have attempted to disentangle the contributions of different types of information from word representations to the alignment between brain recordings and language models.
-Wang et al.~\shortcite{wang2020fine} proposed a two-channel variational autoencoder model to dissociate sentences into semantic and syntactic representations and separately associate them with brain imaging data to find feature-correlated brain regions.
-To separate each syntactic feature, Zhang et al.~\shortcite{zhang2022probing} proposed a feature elimination method, called Mean Vector Null space Projection.
-Compared with word representations, word syntactic features (parts-of-speech, named entities, semantic roles, dependencies) seem to be distributed across brain networks instead of a local brain region.
-In the previous two studies, we do not know whether all or any of these representations effectively drive the linear mapping between language models (LMs) and the brain.
-Toneva et al.~\shortcite{toneva2022combining} presented an approach to disentangle supra-word meaning from lexical meaning in language models and showed that supra-word meaning is predictive of fMRI recordings in two language regions (anterior and posterior temporal lobes).
-Caucheteux et al.~\shortcite{caucheteux2021disentangling} proposed a taxonomy to factorize the high-dimensional activations of language models into four combinatorial classes: lexical, compositional, syntactic, and semantic representations.
-They found that (1) Compositional representations recruit a more widespread cortical network than lexical ones, and encompass the bilateral temporal, parietal and prefrontal cortices.
+The representations of transformer models like BERT and GPT-2 have been shown to linearly map onto brain activity during language comprehension.
+Several studies have attempted to disentangle the contributions of different types of information from word representations to the alignment between brain recordings and language models~\citep{lopopolo2017using,wang2020fine,caucheteux2021disentangling,reddy2021can,zhang2022probing,toneva2022combining,oota2023syntactic}. ~\cite{wang2020fine} proposed a two-channel variational autoencoder model to dissociate sentences into semantic and syntactic representations and separately associate them with brain imaging data to find feature-correlated brain regions.
+Similarly, ~\cite{zhang2022probing} separated different syntactic features from pretrained BERT representations, to explore the potential for distinct syntactic and semantic processing language regions in the brain.
+Compared to lexical word representations, word syntactic features (parts-of-speech, named entities) and word-relation features (semantic roles, dependencies) are distributed across brain networks instead of a local brain region.
+The previous two studies could not conclude whether all or any of these representations effectively drive the linear mapping between language models (LMs) and the brain. ~\cite{toneva2022combining} presented an approach to disentangle supra-word meaning from lexical meaning in language models and showed that supra-word meaning is predictive of fMRI recordings in two language regions (anterior and posterior temporal lobes).
+Similar to the approach presented in~\cite{toneva2022combining},~\cite{oota2023meg} disentangle the past and future context meaning from word meaning in language models and showed that past context is crucial in obtaining significant results while predicting MEG brain recordings. ~\cite{caucheteux2021disentangling} proposed a taxonomy to factorize the high-dimensional activations of language models into four combinatorial classes: lexical, compositional, syntactic, and semantic representations.
+They found that (1) Compositional representations recruit a more widespread cortical network than lexical ones and encompass the bilateral temporal, parietal, and prefrontal cortices.
 (2) Contrary to previous claims, syntax and semantics are not associated with separated modules, but, instead, appear to share a common and distributed neural substrate.